KONESH /kɒn(ə)ʃ/ (speak: Konesh): act, activism in Farsi

 Dr. Orkideh Behrouzan

 Orkideh Behrouzan is a medical anthropologist, physician, and anthropologist of science and technology.
 She is associate professor at the Department of Anthropology at SOAS University of London and the author of Prozak Diaries: Psychiatry and Generational Memory in Iran (2016, Stanford University Press).
 Orkideh is a poet, author, and the founder of the interdisciplinary Beyond Trauma Initiative.
-For more about her teaching, research, and creative writing, please click here.

 Louise Rondel